yodiaditya/vim-pydjango/README.md

 # Development Rules

-VIM-PyDjango use 80 lines terminals ( Good for universal development ).
+VIM-PyDjango use 80 lines terminals ( Good for development )

 It using tab & space size as Python standard.